egorelik93/generalized-borrowing/README.md

 with `&mut A/()`.
 Because we can specify cleanup code, we can do things like borrow `A` or `Box<A>` as `&in A`.
 However, this cleanup code also means that `&mut A/A` is not quite the same as Rust's `&mut A`.
+In the original formulation, any `&mut A/B` is equivalent to `{ input: &'output in A, output: &out B }'`.
+This is not possible in Rust, however.

 This is heavily inspired by typestate and session types.
 The innovation is that combining them with a lifetime system allows extending them to cover reference/pointer types on the stack, as well as other effects.